 Across town, Sylvia Villasenor, who works night shifts cleaning at a large industrial bakery, has the same problem.
 Even if she could make a class before starting her shift, she feels she cannot focus on learning because she is just too tired.

 “We do everything we can to create classes that fit our students’ lives, but there’s only so much we can do.
 Even if a student does show to a class, she usually can’t practice what she learns, so she doesn’t really succeed, which means she stops coming.
 We needed a solution.”
-Jon Engel

 Students take ESL courses by dialing a number, listening to pre-recorded lessons with accompanying text, and texting back answers.
-Since starting in 2014, Cell-Ed has served more than 1,000 students like Albina and Sylvia, giving them the opportunity to learn English anytime, anywhere.
+Since starting in 2014, Cell-Ed has served hundreds of students like Albina and Sylvia, giving them the opportunity to learn English anytime, anywhere.

 Cell-Ed is a standout digital learning tool in the adult education space because of its emphasis on mobile-ready technology that does not require Internet access.
 “We find that many of our students – even though they are some of the hardest to reach in the adult education space – have cell phones, yet they don’t always have data plans.
-So our curriculum works for them because they are able to access the knowledge in a way that is anytime anywhere but also affordable.”
-Alison Ascher Webber, Education Director of Cell-Ed.
+So our curriculum works for them because they are able to access the knowledge in a way that is anytime, anywhere but also affordable,” said Alison Ascher Webber, Education Director of Cell-Ed.

-When Senobia Rodriguez first started classes at the Kyle Learning Center, one of CA’s 21 centers throughout nine counties, she struggled greatly — she had never sent a text before.
-But once her kids showed her how to navigate the keyboard on her phone, she discovered she was carrying more than just a phone; she was carrying a powerful technology tool that could open new possibilities.
+When Senobia Rodriguez first started classes at the Kyle Learning Center, one of CAI’s 21 centers throughout nine counties, she struggled.
+She had never sent a text before.
+But once her kids showed her how to navigate the keyboard on her phone, she discovered she was carrying a powerful technology tool that could open new possibilities.

-“This change has created opportunities and challenges for us,” Engel told us.
-One of the biggest challenges stems from how CA has had to rethink how they teach.
+“This change has created opportunities and challenges for us,” Engel said.
+One of the biggest challenges stems from how CAI has had to rethink how they teach.
 Not only do lessons have to be academically rigorous and meaningful to their students’ lives, they also need to match the needs of employers in the region.
 “I look at my students,” Engel said, “who are almost all Latino and a large majority women, and I realize that they have to get better skills for the workplace – not just English, but digital literacy as well.”

-Arguably, CA coupled with Cell-Ed did more than just provide her with the language skills she needed to get the job.
-The combination of CA’s teaching staff and its use of Cell-Ed also gave Sofia the confidence to go after a job that helps her make ends meet while also allowing her to help her community.
+Arguably, CAI coupled with Cell-Ed did more than just provide her with the language skills she needed to get the job.
+They gave Sofia the confidence to go after a job that helps her make ends meet, while also allowing her to help her community.